 The Stage II file is the actual test without answers.
 This test measures the accuracy of address matching software/hardware.
 Similar to the Stage I file, the Stage II file contains fabricated sample addresses from address ranges across the country with missing or incorrect address elements that the address matching software must correct.
 Software vendors or users process the Stage II file against their address matching products, appending the correct or missing information in each address record.
 After completing the test, the vendor or user returns the Stage II file to the USPS for analysis, scoring, and, if qualified, certification.
 For multiline optical character readers (MLOCRs) and encoding stations, CASS certification is obtained by barcoding sample mailpieces in a test deck.
-After completing the test, the vendor or user returns the test deck to the USPS for analysis, scoring, and, if qualified, certification.
+After completing the test, the vendor or user returns the stage II file, the vendor or user returns the test.